Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 Space Requirements

-Your VA appraiser will check the property to ensure there’s sufficient space in your prospective home to perform normal day-to-day functions.
-Specifically, the home should provide bathrooms, sleeping quarters, and safe and adequate room for food preparation.
+Your VA appraiser will check the property to ensure your prospective home has sufficient space to carry out typical day-to-day activities.
+Specifically, the home should provide bathrooms, sleeping quarters, and a safe and adequate room for food preparation.

 Access And Encroachments

-The property needs a safe means of access to the backyard and from the street.
-Private streets should be maintained in accordance with some form of homeowners agreement that will not place an undue burden for maintaining the road on you.
-The appraiser will note any encroachments of your property onto a neighbor’s and vice versa.
+The property needs to be safely accessible to the backyard and from the street.
+Private streets should be maintained in accordance with some form of homeowners agreement that won’t place an undue burden on you for maintaining the road.

 Hazards

-Your appraiser will inspect the property to ensure no existing damage or imminent danger from natural hazards like flooding, mudslides, avalanches and sinkholes.
-They’ll also check for other hazards like lead-based paint, radon gas and environmental contamination.
+Your VA appraiser will inspect the property to ensure no existing damage or imminent danger from natural hazards such as flooding, mudslides, avalanches and sinkholes.
+They’ll also check for other hazards, including lead-based paint, radon gas and environmental contamination.

 Utilities